-Some ISPs require the user to input the MAC address of the original Ethernet adapter.
+Some ISPs require the user to input the Mac address of the original Ethernet adapter.
 If this is the case, enter:

-MAC Address: Enter the MAC address of the Ethernet adapter.
+Mac Address: Enter the Mac address of the Ethernet adapter.

-Some ISPs may recognize your LAN card MAC address as a legal user;

-In this case, you have to copy the LAN card MAC address in the MAC address field.

-For WIN 95/98 you can run winipcfg to see the LAN card MAC address

-For WIN 2000/NT you can run ipconfig /all to see the LAN card MAC address
+NOTE!
+Some ISP may recognize your LAN card Mac address as a legal user; In uns case, you have to copy the LAN card Mac address in the Mac address field.
+For WIN 95/98 you can run winipcfg to see the LAN card Mac address For WIN 2000/NT you can run ipconfig /all to see the LAN card Mac address